Honda Elevate: Everything We Know About The Upcoming SUV

 Answer: The Honda Elevate will see its global launch on June 6.

-Answer: We expect the Honda Elevate to have a starting price of HKD 1,14,000 (ex-showroom).
+Answer: The Honda Elevate is expected to have a starting price of RM 65,905 (ex-showroom).